- Requirements for All Applicants

-- Applicants with International Credentials – Additional Requirements
+- Additional Requirements for Applicants with International Credentials

 All applicants must have received—or be on track to receive prior to matriculation as a graduate student—a baccalaureate degree from a college or university of recognized standing.
 For students with international credentials, an equivalent international degree is required.
 Transcripts are required for every college or university you have attended.
 Please inform your prospective graduate field if your name on any of your credentials will be different from the one noted on your application.